-Thank you for bringing the revised ordinance and amendments to our attention.
-The revised ordinance and ordinance amendments are approved as they are consistent with the requirements of the Indian Gaming Regulatory Act and NIGC's regulations.

-If you have any questions, please feel free to contact Staff Attorney Dawn Sturdevant Baum at 202-632-7003.
+Thank you for bringing the amendments to my attention and for providing a copy of the conforming ordinance.
+The amendments are approved, as they are consistent with the requirements of the Indian Gaming Regulatory Act and NIGC regulations.
+If you have any questions, please feel free to contact Staff Attorney Jennifer Lawson at (202) 632-7003.

-Sincerely
+Sincerely,